teammixture/Neil-Blog/collections/article/mixture-updates.md

 You can now point Mixture at your own install of Ruby and Gems, this is useful if you want an easy way to use plugins with Compass or if you with to use an alpha version of Compass not supported by Mixture.

-There has of course also been many more small updates and improvements, you can see the change logs [Mac](http://docs.mixture.io/mac/changelog) and [Windows](http://docs.mixture.io/windows/changelog)
+There has of course also been many more small updates and improvements, you can view the change logs [Mac](http://docs.mixture.io/mac/changelog) &amp; [Windows](http://docs.mixture.io/windows/changelog)

 If you&#8217;re interested, I&#8217;m tweeting small bite-size Mixture tips on a regular basis, focused on individual features of Mixture and the tech involved.
-You can see these here [http://tips.neil.mixture.io](http://tips.neil.mixture.io).
+You can see these here [http://tips.neil.mixture.io](http://tips.neil.mixture.io)